Ozy and Millie: Publication history

 Ozy and Millie originally started as a printed comic strip in a Washington college newspaper, the Copper Point Journal, in 1997, with Simpson using ink and brush as drawing implements.
 Simpson claims to have been influenced by various comics and cartoons such as Bloom County, Calvin and Hobbes, The Simpsons, and Pogo.

 It became an irregular webcomic in early 1998.
 In June that same year, it was changed to a Monday-Friday daily strip.
 The comic led Simpson to win the Scripps-Howard Foundation Charles M. Schulz College Cartoonist award and a College Media Advisors: Best Strip Cartoon award.

-It is important to note that the strip has gone on hiatus several times.
+The strip has gone on hiatus several times.
 In 2000, the strip went on hiatus and returned with a new, unique style.
 Between January 30, 2004, and January 12, 2009, Simpson also ran another strip, I Drew This, a webcomic specifically about her political views (which are also slightly expressed in Ozy and Millie).

 The comic was part of Keenspot from 2001 to 2003, going independent for several years before returning to Keenspot in November 2006.
 New strips were released on most weekdays, though the strip's run ended in December of 2008.
 Since then, it has been re-run intermittently on GoComics.

 Editorial cartoonist Ted Rall included six pages of interview illustrated with Ozy and Millie strips in Attitude 3: The New Subversive Online Cartoonists.